 INTRODUCTION

 The geriatric population, generally defined as individuals aged 65 years and above, represents a rapidly growing demographic with unique healthcare needs.
 This population is often further classified into the “young-old” (65–74 years), “middle-old” (75–84 years), and “old-old” (85 years and above), reflecting differences in functional status, physiological reserve, and vulnerability to diseases.
-Aging is commonly associated with multiple comorbidities such as cardiovascular diseases, diabetes mellitus, chronic respiratory illnesses, and neurodegenerative disorders, which significantly increase the complexity of patient care..[1,2]
+Aging is commonly associated with multiple comorbidities such as cardiovascular diseases, diabetes mellitus, chronic respiratory illnesses, and neurodegenerative disorders, which significantly increase the complexity of patient care.[1,2]

 With advancing age, the prevalence of chronic health conditions rises substantially, with many elderly individuals experiencing multiple comorbidities such as cardiovascular diseases, diabetes mellitus, chronic respiratory disorders, musculoskeletal disorders, and neurodegenerative diseases.
 This multimorbidity often necessitates the use of multiple medications, leading to polypharmacy, which is commonly defined as the concurrent use of five or more drugs.
 Although sometimes clinically justified, polypharmacy significantly increases the risk of adverse drug reactions, drug–drug interactions, and drug–disease interactions.
 Furthermore, age-related physiological changes, including decreased renal clearance, impaired hepatic metabolism, and increased sensitivity to central nervous system–active drugs, further heighten the risk of medication-related complications.
 Studies have consistently demonstrated a high prevalence of potentially inappropriate medication (PIM) use among older adults, which is associated with increased morbidity, hospitalization, and reduced quality of life.
 [2,17]